Skip to Content

 ice cream roll cake

 This is a recipe that is near and dear to my heart.
 My mom gets all of the credit for this ice cream roll cake.
 It’s the recipe that she came up with to make our birthday cakes when I was a kid.
-And it’s the recipe I have been using for 14 years to make birthday cakes for my own kids.
+And it’s the recipe I have been using for more than 14 years to make birthday cakes for my own kids.

 It’s also the recipe that taught me a number of different cooking skills that I believe are essential for any home cook, which is why I have decided to now share it with all of you.